monkey-codes/fp-kotlin-tictactoe/README.md

 ![Tic-Tac-Toe](./images/tic-tac-toe.png)

-This is a functional programming implementation of the classic Tic-Tac-Toe game in Kotlin.
+This repo is accompanying source code to [Building Tic Tac Toe in Kotlin with Functional Programming Blog Post.](https://blog.monkey.codes/building-tic-tac-toe-in-kotlin-with-functional-programming/)
 The project aims to showcase functional programming principles and concepts using Kotlin's functional features.

 ## Features